-For explanation extraction, we use the standard input described above, with a natural language phrasing of the relation appended to the beginning of the sequence.
-For example, if $r$ is "per:positive\textunderscore impression", then we concatenate "person positive impression" at the beginning.
+For EE, we use the input described above, with a natural language phrasing of a relation appended to the beginning of the sequence.
+For example, if $r$ is "per:positive\textunderscore impression", then we concatenate "person positive impression" to the beginning.

 We follow the fine-tuning protocol of \citeauthor{devlin-etal-2019-bert} for span prediction.
 We introduce start and end vectors, $S, E\in\mathbb{R}^{H}$.
 If $T_{i}\in\mathbb{R}^{H}$ is the final hidden representation of token $i$, then we compute the probability of token $i$ being the start of the predicted explanation as a dot product with the start vector, followed by a softmax over all words in the dialogue: